sydb/stdfSpec/README.md

 Add a new stand-off element to `model.resourceLike` which can record information/annotations about the present document or about external documents.
 Also remove `&lt;teiCorpus>` and allow `&lt;TEI>` to nest.
+See the README in the Specification/ directory for more details on that.

 Most important files
 --------------------